Di-Falco/code-review-3/README.md

 * Clone this repository from Github
 * Open either HTML file in your web browser
-* Alternatively you can visit the Github pages at this link: [INSERT THE LINK HERE]
+* Alternatively you can visit the Github pages at this link: https://di-falco.github.io/code-review-3/

 ## Known Bugs